ToastedOven/MoistureUpset/README.md

 Anything Else, send them to Metrosexual Fruitcake#6969 or Rune#0001

+# Known Bugs

+None, we are perfect coders :)

+# Compatibility

+In general this mod should work with other mods, however here is a list you might be interested in.

+Lemurian(Tymmey), PlayableTemplar(rob), PlayableGrovetender(rob), PlayableMithrix(CDClarke){side note this mod is already buggy on it's own}, PlayableScavenger(RyanPallesen){same as mithrix}

+Direseeker support coming soon!

 # Changelog

+ 1.0.5: Added support for a few of the "play as" mods.
+Fixed a bug with music not stopping in the bazaar.
+Direseeker support coming soon!

  1.0.4: Fixed a conflict with rob's Twitch mod, if you have Moisture Upset and rob's Twitch mod installed I 100% recommend you update!